What is Market Share and How to Calculate It

 As an entrepreneur, you probably have heard terms like “market” and “market share”.
 What exactly do they mean?
-Should you learn about them?
-Are they important for your company?
+What is market share and why is it important?
+And the key question: do you need this information for your company?
 Of course!
 The good news is both concepts are incredibly simple to understand.
 And we are here to help.

 What is “Market”?